 FOR BLOWHOLES AND ROCK POOLS: KIAMA

-Kiama is a two-hour drive or two-and-a-half hour train ride from Sydney.
+Kiama is a two-hour drive or a nearly three hour train ride from Sydney.

 FOR WINE AND RIVERSIDE PICNICS: POKOLBIN